pileofwolves/finmer/Docs/content/tutorial/part1.md

 Now we can start adding new content into the main game!

 With the Root node still selected, click `Add Node`.
-Observe how the first node we get is a Choice node, just as we configured on the Root node.
+The first node we get is called a Choice node, since that is what we configured on the Root node earlier.
 Let's set up the new button to entice a player to pick up our quest.
-On the new choice node, apply the following settings.
+On the new Choice node, apply the following settings.
 You can leave the two check boxes unchecked.

 	Unique Key:		TQ01_Notice
 	Button Text:	Wanted: Strong Labor